dbarretog/dbgeotechnics/_pages/about.md

     <p>Merchiston Campus</p>
     <p>Edinburgh, EH10 5DT</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I studied Civil Engineering at Universidad de los Andes, Colombia (1999-2003).
+After a brief period of work in industry as Civil and Geotechnical Engineer, I completed the MSc in Soil Mechanics and Engineering Seismology (2005), and my PhD in Soil Mechanics (2010), both at Imperial College London.
+I have then worked at Edinburgh Napier University since 2009.
+You can also have a look at my [instutional website](https://www.napier.ac.uk/people/daniel-barreto-gonzalez) for further details about academic activity.

+Whilst working at a teaching-focused university, I am very active in research.
+My research focuses on the Discrete Element Method (DEM).
+I am interested on particle shape and particle size distribution (PSD) effects on soil behaviour, as well as anything else related to DEM, including contact model development, validation, calibration procedures, etc. PhD and Post-doc candidates on these topics are welcome to contact me.
+You can also get involved with me and a fantastic team of DEM researchers via the [Open Network on DEM Simulations (ON-DEM)](https://www.cost.eu/actions/CA22132/).

+I am also prolific (award winning) peer reviewer who has been Editorial Panel Member for journals such as Géotechnique, Computers and Geotechnics, ICE
+Proceedings - Geotechnical Engineering, amongst others.
+I was contributing author for the textbook "Geotechnical Engineering Design" published by Wiley in 2015.
+Also
+UK (nominated) member for the technical committee TC105 (Geomechanics micro to macro) of the International Society of Soil Mechanics and Geotechnical
+Engineering, and Emeritus Member of the Royal Society of Edinburgh Young Academy of Scotland.